 Hunter Water Corporation in partnership with NSW DPI and the Department of Infrastructure, Planning and Natural Resources completed the construction of a full-width rock ramp fishway at Bandon Grove on the Williams River.

-Tallowa High Fishway Project – Sydney Catchment Authority
+Tallowa High Fishway Project – Local Land Services

 The hopper (highlighted by the circle) is submerged on the downstream side of the wall.
 Fish are attracted into it by an enhanced water flow.
 A trapdoor closes and the hopper makes its way up and over the wall, transporting the fish into Lake Yarrunga.

-Industry & Investment NSW and the Sydney Catchment Authority are conducting a study to investigate and minimise the impacts of Tallowa Dam on fish communities in the Shoalhaven River.
+Industry & Investment NSW and Local Land Services are conducting a study to investigate and minimise the impacts of Tallowa Dam on fish communities in the Shoalhaven River.
 Previous studies have shown that fish assemblages upstream and downstream of the dam differed significantly.
 This included the accumulation of large numbers of fish immediately downstream of the dam, as well as the localised extinction of migratory native fish in the upstream reaches of the Shoalhaven River.
 In 2009, a high dam fishway was constructed at Tallowa Dam to allow for the upstream migration of fish into Lake Yarrunga and its upstream tributaries.

 - Monitoring upstream and downstream fish assemblages to determine any subsequent redistribution of fish following fishway construction.

 - A tagging program to enable migratory fish to be tracked via automated tag reading systems through the fishway.

 - Direct trapping of the fishway will be done to determine the total number of fish completing migrations.